RaoulLuque/connect-rust/README.md

 ### Bruteforce
 The bruteforce engine works by calculating the best possible move by considering all the possible next moves/gamestates.
 This is done using alpha-beta pruning or rather a negamax algorithm.
 Hereby some possible next gamestates are ruled out for consideration if they are irrelevant saving computation time.
 The implementation is very heavily based on the blog about solving connect four by [Pascal Pons](http://blog.gamesolver.org/). <br>

 Although heavily optimized the engine is still not fast enough to be used in usual play for the first three turns.
 Which is why the first three turns are saved in a lookup table.
-This allows for a more natural gameflow.
+This allows for a more natural game flow.
 From the fourth turn on the bruteforce engine calculates the moves on the fly.

 ### Montecarlo AI
 The montecarlo engine works by simulating games and using these simulations to determine which of the possible next moves might be the best (from a stochastic point of view).